dianawallace/FCC-Survey-Form/README.md

 User Story #16: Inside the form element, I am presented with a button with id="submit" to submit all my inputs.

-For this project I only used HTML and plain CSS.